 The aim is to reduce material and manufacturing costs at improved performance and durability for PEFCs.

 This subtask focuses on stack and system development as well as on balance of plant aspects.
 This includes system analyses, stack hardware design, as well as the development and construction of prototypes.
 The standardisation of test protocols is also included in this task.
 Therefore, the influence of contaminations and operation parameters on the fuel cell lifetime, water and heat management is investigated and optimised parameters are proposed.
 This task also includes reformer development for hydrogen supply in CHP and axillary power units (APUs), based on PEFCs.

 Direct fuel polymer electrolyte fuel cells

-The aim of this project was to gain knowledge regarding fuel cell system degradation in order to prolong the lifetime of µCHP systems powered by PEFC and DMFC technology.
-By the close cooperation with project partners from the industries, exiting systems were investigated and enhanced in order to improve their competitiveness.
+The aim of this project is to gain knowledge regarding fuel cell system degradation in order to prolong the lifetime of µCHP systems powered by PEFC and DMFC technology.
+By the close cooperation with project partners from the industries, exiting systems can be investigated and enhanced in order to improve their competitiveness.

 Austria, Canada, Denmark, Finland, France, Germany, Israel, Italy, Japan, Mexico, South Korea, Sweden, USA

 Fuel Cell Systems Group